 What is a sleep screening (trolley) study?

 A sleep screening (trolley) study is a simple test that helps identify any sleep problems that your child may have.
-In this study, we measure the level of oxygen and carbon dioxide in your child's bloodstream using sensors on your child's skin, while they sleep.
+Using sensors on your child’s skin, we measure the level of oxygen and carbon dioxide in the bloodstream.
+The study measures this while they sleep.

-The results tell us if further testing (for example a full sleep study) or treatment is needed for your child, or the results may be used to change a treatment your child is already receiving.
+The results tell us if your child needs further testing (for example a full sleep study) or treatment.
+The results can also be used to change the treatment your child is already receiving.
 Your child's doctor will discuss with you what they think should happen after the study.

 What happens when you arrive at the hospital?